michaelweiss/streamlit-models/README.md

 ## Hello World

-The first one is just a example of creating a basic streamlit application that collects some user input and does something with it.
+In this first example, we just create a basic streamlit application that collects some user input and does something with it.
 Run this example using:

 ```
 streamlit run hello.py

 ```

-Then go to your browser and connect to `localhost:8501`.
+Then go to your browser and connect it to `localhost:8501`.

 ## Iris